mohitksharma10/mohitksharma10.github.io/_pages/research.md

 * **Skills learning:** Starch chemistry, Organic synthesis, NMR, FTIR, TGA, Elemantal analysis
 * **Online learning:** ML models are trained dynamically during the simulation itself, requiring the ocean model to be differentiable.

 ## Synergetic Enhancement of Paper Printability and Whiteness

 I studied synergetic effect between highly substituted cationic starches and Pluronic triblock copolymers that significantly enhances the inkjet printing quality of office papers.
 While individual components like starch betainate or Pluronic P123 only moderately increased the gamut area (by 8.9% and 6.8%, respectively), their combined application in paper coatings resulted in a 16–18% improvement.
 A key discovery is that starch betainate (a cationic ester) serves as a superior alternative to traditional cationic ethers because it quenches optical brightening agents (OBA) to a much lesser extent, thereby preserving paper whiteness while simultaneously improving ink density and gamut volume.
-Ultimately, the binary interaction between these components facilitates better ink fixation and binder penetration, offering a more effective and biodegradable route for high-quality paper coatings
+Ultimately, the binary interaction between these components facilitates better ink fixation and binder penetration, offering a more effective and biodegradable route for high-quality paper coatings.
+This study was published in the Cellulose Journal of [Article](https://link.springer.com/article/10.1007/s10570-021-04206-w).

 <figure>
   <img src="/assets/images/GA1.png" width="1000px" alt="">